microsoft/code-with-engineering-playbook/docs/design/design-patterns/rest-api-design-guidance/creating-api-contract.md

 Key Benefits of this approach:

 - Early API design feedback.
-- Expectations remains clear on consumer & producer side as both agreed upon an API contract.
+- Clearly established expectations for both consumer & producer as both have agreed upon an API contract.
 - Development teams can work in parallel.
 - Testing team can use API contracts to do an early test even before a business logic is in place.
 By looking at different models, paths, attributes and other aspects of the API testing can provide their input which can be very valuable.
 - During an agile development cycle API definitions are not impacted by incremental dev changes.